-We recently took a healthy mix of corded and cordless multitools to test out for our Best Oscillating Tool Shootout.
+We recently took a healthy mix of corded and cordless multitools to test out for our Best Oscillating Tool head-to-head article.
 The noise levels were high and the sawdust was a-flyin’, but we were able to narrow down from worst to first based on a variety of factors.
-This week, we’re taking a look at our 12th place overall finisher, the M18 Milwaukee Oscillating Tool (model 2626-20).
+This week, we’re taking a look at the M18 Milwaukee Oscillating Tool (model 2626-20).

 Most oscillating multi-tools opt for an on/off switch, though Ridgid and DeWalt go the trigger route.
 With a grinder-style body, the on/off switch makes it easier to find the best grip without having to worry about holding a trigger down.
 The Milwaukee 2626-20 also gives you a 12-speed dial with positive stops.
 With that many speeds, it should be no problem to dial it in where you want for the accessory and material you’re working with.